opascual/it-academy/README.md

 - `Gigasecond.php` determine the date and time one gigasecond after a certain date.
 A gigasecond is one thousand million seconds.
 If you were born on `January 24th, 2015 at 22:00 (10:00:00pm)`, then you would be a gigasecond old on `October 2nd, 2046 at 23:46:40 (11:46:40pm)`.

 - `Tournament.php` talls the results of a small football competition.
 The outcome should be ordered by points, descending.
 In case of a tie, teams are ordered alphabetically.

+- `SimpleCipher.php` implements a simple shift cipher like Caesar and a more secure substitution cipher.
+The code allow us to specify a key and use that for the shift distance.
+This is called a substitution cipher.
+If someone doesn't submit a key at all, generates a truly random key of at least 100 alphanumeric characters in length.